rrwick/Basecalling-comparison/README.md

 Guppy is ONT's new basecaller that can use GPUs to basecall much faster than Albacore.
 Both the [GridION X5](https://nanoporetech.com/products/gridion) and [PromethION](https://nanoporetech.com/products/promethion) contain GPUs and use Guppy to basecall while sequencing.
 Guppy can also use CPUs and scales well to many-CPU systems, so it may run faster than Albacore even without GPUs.
 ONT employees have told me that its neural network structure is the same as Albacore's, and I got the vibe that it's ultimately destined to replace Albacore as the main production-ready ONT basecaller.

 Guppy is not yet publicly available, so you'll need to sign the ONT developer license agreement or contact ONT to give it a try.
-I've tested v0.3.0, the current version at the time of writing.

 ```
+# Guppy v0.3.0:
 guppy --input_path raw_fast5_dir --config dna_r9.4_450bps.cfg --save_path output_dir

+# Guppy v0.5.1:
+guppy_basecaller --input_path raw_fast5_dir --config dna_r9.4_450bps.cfg --save_path output_dir
 ```